OwenCochell/mctools/docs/source/install.rst

 Introduction
 ============

 This section of the documentation shows how to install mctools.
 We will cover multiple instillation options here, such as installing via pip and getting the source code.

 Python
 ======

 Before you install mctools, you must first have python and pip installed.
-We will walk through the process of achieving this.
-We recommend installing python 3.7, but any python 3 version should work. mctools is NOT backwards comparable with python 2.
+We will walk through the process of achieving this. mctools supports python 3.6 and above, but we recommend using the current latest version of python.

 More information on installing/configuring python can be found `here <https://www.python.org/downloads/>`_